Art

 The Art program offers beginning and intermediate courses that provide students with the knowledge and experience for a broad understanding of the visual arts.
 The beginning (foundation) courses are based in the belief that a strong foundation is the building block to insure student success in each of the art discipline areas.
 The foundation courses are; Color and Design, Drawing, Life Drawing, Three-Dimensional Design, Color Theory, and Art History.
 Upon completion of foundation courses students are encouraged to focus on one or more concentrated areas in, Painting, Photography, Ceramics, Sculpture, Printmaking, Graphic Design, , or Art History.
 The combination of the foundation courses in the visual arts and focused arts curriculum prepares students for transfer to universities and art schools and for gaining necessary skills to enter the arts workforce.
 In all courses we expect students in the arts to think creatively and critically.
 To assist students in gaining insight in creative and critical thinking the department maintains two professional art galleries bringing work by a variety of nationally established artists to our campus.
 The galleries also provide students with the opportunity to develop gallery management skills.
 We are proud of our notoriety as one of the top art programs in southern California.
 The Ventura College Art program has a long tradition of producing many of the region’s most important artists.
 Career opportunities for arts majors includes exhibiting artist, art teacher, graphic designer, photographer, illustrator, art technician, art historian, commercial artist, gallery and museum exhibitions assistance and management, arts organizations employment, and other professions in creative endeavor areas.
 Those wishing to teach at a College level must earn a Masters or Masters of Fine Arts degree.
 Those wishing to teach Art History at the University level must earn a Ph.D.
 See FILM for more course descriptions.

-This course is designed as an introduction for the non-art major to basic concepts common to the visual arts and to acquaint the student with the major periods and styles of art.
+This course introduces major periods and styles of art across time and diverse cultures.
 Painting, sculpture, and architecture from prehistoric times to Post-Modernism will be explored with particular emphasis on the art object as a form of cultural and social expression.
+Works of art will be considered through the study of theory, concepts and terminology, themes, design principles, media, and techniques.

-This course is a survey of the history of western art from the Renaissance to Post-Modern times.
+This course is a survey of the history of western art from the Renaissance to the Contemporary period.
 The course includes discussions of the development of styles, techniques of producing art, major figures in art history, and the relationship of art and society, with a particular emphasis on the art object as a form of cultural and social expression.

 This course surveys the major artistic and architectural developments of Ancient Greece, Rome, and the Near East.
 The comparative analysis of social, religious, political, and economic messages sent by the objects and monuments under consideration will elucidate patterns of interaction and adaptation through time and space.
 It will also allow examination of collaboration and/or competition at artistic as well as at social and political levels.